NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Introduction

+\begin{itemize} \item We formulate the problem of Social-based Time-aware Spatial Keyword Query (STSKQ), which takes geo-spatial score, keywords similarity, visiting time score, and social relationship effect into consideration at the same time to return expected top-k results.

-\item We design a hybrid index structure, i.e., NETR-tree that exploits network embedding and time-aware efficient pruning strategies to tackle STSKQ.
+\item We design a hybrid index structure, i.e., NETR-Tree that exploits network embedding and corresponding efficient pruning strategies to tackle STSKQ.
+We present a theoretical analysis of NETR-Tree's time complexity, proving that although aggregating extra temporal information and social relationships compared to the basic spatial keyword query, NETR-Tree still holds high efficiency.

 \item We conduct extensive experiments to verify the validity and efficiency of the proposed method.
-Results show that our framework outperform the state-of-the-art algorithms for processing STSKQ on real-world datasets. \end{itemize} The rest of this paper is organized as follows.
+Results on two real-world benchmark datasets demonstrate show that our framework outperform the state-of-the-art algorithms for processing STSKQ by a notable margin. \end{itemize}

+The rest of this paper is organized as follows.
 Sec.~\ref{related} reviews related work.
 Sec.~\ref{formulation} formulates the problem of STSKQ.
-We elaborate the NETR-tree in Sec.~\ref{NETR}.
-The query processing algorithm based on the NETR-tree is introduced in Sec.~\ref{query_processing}.
+We elaborate the NETR-Tree in Sec.~\ref{NETR}.
+The query processing algorithm based on the NETR-Tree and its time complexity are introduced in Sec.~\ref{query_processing}.
 In Sec.~\ref{Experiment}, we propose three baseline algorithms and show the experimental results.
 Finally, we conclude the paper in Sec.~\ref{conclusion}.